scipy/scipy/doc/source/tutorial/ndimage.rst

 for the objects:

-- The :func:`watershed_ift` function applies a watershed from markers algorithm, using an Iterative Forest Transform, as described in [4]_.
+- The :func:`watershed_ift` function applies a watershed from markers algorithm, using Image Foresting Transform, as described in [4]_.

 - The inputs of this function are the array to which the transform is